-So do utilize movements as they will add more drama and mood to your image and can also act as a point of interest to make it stand out.
+So do utilize movements as they will add more drama and mood to your image and act as a point of interest to make it stand out.
 Go for subjects such as wind in trees, flowing waterfall, waves on the sea, birds flying, moving clouds, etc.

 Capturing movement like these will generally require a longer shutter speed, which means you will have to go for a small aperture or use a filter.

 9. Work with the Weather

 Working with the weather is essential when taking landscape shots.
 It is necessary to watch put for weather forecast as it can dramatically affect your image.
 As the beauty of the landscape image lies in its environment, it is essential to befriend the weather and choose the right time to shoot

 Many beginners believe that landscapes look only good on a sunny day, so they think that it’s best to shoot then.
 However, sometimes the wild weather provides an excellent opportunity to shoot some exceptional images.
 They give a picture of a real ominous mood with dark overtones.